Corporate Finance Associates logo

 • 70+ years of established track record with thousands of completed transactions across diverse industries

-• Global footprint (32 offices across 12 countries) combined with local senior-level expertise in each region
+• Global footprint (32 offices across 12 countries) combined with local senior-level experience context in each region

 • Deep specialization across 18 major industries with dedicated Practice Groups led by industry experts